natar-io/Papart-examples/papart-examples/DepthCamera/PlaneSetCalibration/README.md

 The kinect depth mode shows the depth data coming from the kinect (with color informations added).

 Use the slide bar to calibrate: the proper set is when the rectangle just start to be colored (see picture above).

+##Saving

+When you are done calibrating the height of your tactile surface, you can press the SaveButton button.